rolandtoth/FrontEndEditLightbox/README.md

 - **Fixed save button**: the Save button is at the bottom in the lightboxed admin.
 Setting this to true will set its position to fixed so it will be always visible in the top-right corner.
 - **Enable template edit**: allow page template editing on ctrl+click.
 - **Selectors to hide**: list of selectors to hide elements from admin (for example some tabs).
+- **Field highlight style**: CSS declarations to style target field (leave empty to disable).
 - **Close confirm message**: text to show on lightbox close if there are unsaved changes.
-- **fieldHighlightStyle**: CSS declarations to style target field (leave empty to disable).
-- **popupOptions**: an array containing Magnific Popup settings, see [Magnific Popup documentation](http://dimsemenov.com/plugins/magnific-popup/documentation.html#options).

 ###JavaScript

 ####Override global options using JavaScript

-Besides module options, FEEL options can be set using JavaScript.
+Besides global module options, FEEL options can be also set using JavaScript.
 Option names will become camelCase.

 To set custom global FEEL options, define a FEEL object to override default values.